The listening algorithm

 “The reason we flew out to meet you is because we’ve been looking at many music recommendation engines, and the one that’s powering cdbaby.com is one of the best we’ve found.
 Could you tell us a little something about the algorithms and data points you’re using?”

 Uh...
 I was confused, and asked what they meant.

-They said, “The «if you like this you will like that» recommendations.
-We’ve been testing them on your site, but they don’t seem to be sales-driven like Amazon.
+They said, “The music recommendations on your site don’t seem to be sales-driven like Amazon.
 The music-matching algorithm comes up with incredible recommendations.
 What software are you using for that?”

 Ah!
 I get it.
 I smiled and pointed to my ear.